DHCSSza/escalator-sadilar/content/post/2024/02/Cosima_Meyer/index.md

 #### How did you get involved in the tech space?

-space?
 By developing my first open-source software and getting involved in the communities (mainly R-Ladies and PyLadies).
 It showed me that building tools that can help people in their lives is what I love to do.